hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_working_tirelessly_in_a_massive_ai_b6626e77-f89b-41e3-abd3-e5404577eb1a-0_0.content.md

 # Welcome to the AI Factory

-At the AI Factory, we are a team of AInauts dedicated to creating new and innovative technologies for the future.
+At the AI Factory, we are a team of Ainautes dedicated to creating new and innovative technologies for the future.
 Our factory is massive, and our work never stops as we strive to push the boundaries of what's possible with artificial intelligence.

 ## Our Mission